jsfix-ci/auspice/docs/server/index.rst

 It should be simple to deploy a custom version of auspice to any server, but we have experience using `Heroku <https://heroku.com/>`_ apps for this.
 Deploying to Heroku is straightforward, but there are a few points to note:

-1. You must set the config var `HOST` to `0.0.0.0` for the app.
+1. You must set the config var `HOST=0.0.0.0` for the app.
-1. You will need to either create a `Procfile` or a `npm run start` script which calls `auspice view` (or `npx auspice view` depending on how you implement auspice)
+2. You will need to either create a `Procfile` or a `npm run start` script which calls `auspice view` (or `npx auspice view` depending on how you implement auspice).
-1. Make sure the datasets to be served are either (a) included in your git repo or (b) downloaded by the heroku build pipeline.
-`We use option (b) <https://github.com/nextstrain/auspice/blob/master/package.json>`_ by specifing a npm script called `heroku-postbuild`.
+3. Make sure the datasets to be served are either (a) included in your git repo or (b) downloaded by the heroku build pipeline. `We use option (b) <https://github.com/nextstrain/auspice/blob/master/package.json>`_ by specifing a npm script called `heroku-postbuild`.

 .. toctree::